Autler–Townes effect: Optical Dipole Trap (Far-Off-Resonance Trap)

+where $k$ is the wavevector of the ODT light ($k\neq k_0$ when detuned).
+The recoil energy, along with related recoil frequency $\omega_{recoil}=\varepsilon_{recoil}/\hbar$, are crucial parameters in understanding the dynamics of atoms in light fields, especially in the context of atom optics and momentum transfer.

+In applications that utilize the optical dipole force, it is common practice to use a far-off-resonance light frequency.
+This is because a smaller detuning would increase the photon-atom scattering rate much faster than it increases the dipole potential energy, leading to undesirable heating of the atoms.
+Quantitatively, the scattering rate is given by:

 Adiabatic elimination

 In quantum system with three (or more) states, where a transition from one level, $|g\rangle$ to another $|e\rangle$ can be driven by an AC field, but $|e\rangle$ only decays to states other than $|g\rangle$, the dissipative influence of the spontaneous decay can be eliminated.
 This is achieved by increasing the AC Stark shift on $|g\rangle$ through large detuning and raising intensity of the driving field.
 Adiabatic elimination has been used to create comparatively stable effective two level systems in Rydberg atoms, which are of interest for qubit manipulations in quantum computing.

 Electromagnetically induced transparency

 Electromagnetically induced transparency (EIT), which gives some materials a small transparent area within an absorption line, can be thought of as a combination of Autler-Townes splitting and Fano interference, although the distinction may be difficult to determine experimentally.
 While both Autler-Townes splitting and EIT can produce a transparent window in an absorption band, EIT refers to a window that maintains transparency in a weak pump field, and thus requires Fano interference.
 Because Autler-Townes splitting will wash out Fano interference at stronger fields, a smooth transition between the two effects is evident in materials exhibiting EIT.